Klon KTR Overdrive Pedal Review

 Getting used to the Klon KTR and how awesome it is can take time so be patient with it at first.

 When I first purchased this pedal, my first impression wasn’t very good.
-What I usually do anytime I purchase a pedal is compare it all the other pedals of it’s type.
+What I usually do anytime I purchase a pedal is compared it all the other pedals of its type.
 Initially, I was a little disappointed with the Klon in comparison to a Fulltone Plimsoul or even a BOSS OD-3.
 Once I had some experience testing the pedal in a live situation against a few on my pedal board which was the exact moment I realized how good the pedal sounded in a live context.

 The video below shows the Klon KTR versus the Analogman King of Tone Pedal which is also considered one of the best pedals of all time.
 As you can hear in this video they are very different.

 This pedal features 3 simple controls including a Drive, Tone, and Volume control.
 It also has an option on the side to enable or disable the true bypass feature.
 As the pedal suggests on the side the buffered mode actually sounds better.
 I’ll let you all debate that in the guitar forums or below in the comments 😉

 This pedal is not for everyone, this is clear.
 If you’re into taking your tone to the next level without coloring it too much, then the Klon will do it.
 If you want the Klon to push your amp over the edge of breakup, it can also do that.